 Have you been falsely accused of rape, another serious sexual offence or domestic violence?
 Have you been ‘framed’ by a malicious lie?
 Or has this happened to someone you love or care about?
 If so, then you are a victim of one of the growing social injustices of our time.

 accused.me.uk is a support site set up by people who’ve been through the same hell as you.
-We also campaign to improve the investigation and detection of sexual crimes in the UK.
+We also campaign to improve the way innocent men are treated by the police and CPS when they are falsely accused.

-Enquiries from journalists or media should be directed to the email address on our contact pages.
+Enquiries from journalists or media should be directed to firstname.lastname@example.org.
 We are keen that our stories are told.

 accused.me.uk supports anyone who has been deliberately framed, for as long as they maintain their innocence.
 This site is not for people who were unclear about sexual consent.
 See guidance on this from the Family Planning Association and the Crown Prosecution Service.
-Alternatively, there’s a great video here.
-After seeing that, if you think you might guilty, then please tell the police as soon as your solicitor says you should, and spare your accuser from having to give evidence against you in court.
+Alternatively, using a cup of tea as an analogy for consent, there’s a great video here.
+After seeing that, if you think you might have had sex with someone without their full an informed consent, then please tell the police as soon as your solicitor says you should, and spare your accuser from having to give evidence against you in court.

-accused.me.uk has a small amount of information that may assist through the difficult months ahead, when you are the subject of a police investigation into the most sensitive parts of your life.
+accused.me.uk has information that may assist through the difficult months ahead, when you are the subject of a police investigation into the most sensitive parts of your life.
 A life where the innocent party in this allegation is you, and the guilty party is the one who is trying to frame you.

 accused.me.uk also campaigns for changes to UK law affecting people who are accused of sexual offences.
 We believe that people accused of sexual offences should be afforded lifelong anonymity in the press and social media unless proven guilty – like complainants about these the offences are.
 There should be far more prosecutions of the hundreds and possibly thousands of false sexual allegations that are deliberately and maliciously made against innocent people each year.
 The failure to prosecute these liars not only ruins the lives of innocent people, it undermines the credibility of all of the true allegations of rape.

 We aim increase awareness of the devastation that a false allegation can bring.
-The Telegraph recently published some of the injustices that our members have suffered, and the impact that this has had on them.
+In late 2015, the Telegraph recently published some of the injustices that our members have suffered, and the impact that this has had on them.

 Please note, that in no part of this site, or in any of our support to you, are we able to offer legal advice.
 For that, you need to find a criminal solicitor.